MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 }
 ```

-This is a simple PSModulePath configuration
+This examples shows a minimal PSModulePath configuration for a macOS or Linux
-in a macOS or Linux environment:
+environment:

 ```json
 {